qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

-* Create a simple, but not distracting texture for the :guilabel:`rural` layer using the methods above.
+* Remembering to zoom in if necessary, create a simple, but not distracting texture for the :guilabel:`buildings` layer using the methods above.

 :ref:`Check your results <symbology-layers-1>`